employee files a wage claim against your company, you

 pre-hearing conference will be scheduled with the Labor

 Commissioner.
-Both parties must appear
+Both parties may be required to appear

 hearing will be held with the Labor Commissioner and